mroushdy/Hornstudio/README.md

 ---

-*Corrections or preferred citations from any researcher named here are welcome and will be incorporated.*
+*Corrections or preferred citations from any researcher named here are welcome and will be incorporated.
+The radial-flare mouth treatment in the WN family follows a suggestion by Dr. B. Ahlswede (July 2026), acknowledged with thanks.*